vim/vim/README.md

 A good example is how in a function the arguments are prefixed with "a:".
 No other language I know does that, so let's drop it.

+Taking this one step further is also dropping "s:" for script-local variables;
+everything at the script level is script-local by default.
+Since this is not backwards compatible it requires a new script style: Vim9 script!

 It should be possible to convert code from other languages to Vim script.
 We can add functionality to make this easier.
 This still needs to be discussed, but we can consider adding type checking and a simple form of classes.
-If you look at JavaScript for example, it has gone through these stages over time, adding real class support and now Typescript adds type checking.
+If you look at JavaScript for example, it has gone through these stages over time, adding real class support and now TypeScript adds type checking.
 But we'll have to see how much of that we actually want to include in Vim script.
-Ideally a conversion tool can take Python, JavaScript or Typescript code and convert it to Vim script, with only some things that cannot be converted.
+Ideally a conversion tool can take Python, JavaScript or TypeScript code and convert it to Vim script, with only some things that cannot be converted.

 Vim script won't work the same as any specific language, but we can use